bitjson/bch-zce/readme.md

 ## Summary

-This proposal introduces a set of Zero-Confirmation Escrow (ZCE) contracts, protocols, and transaction relay and mining polices which improve the speed and security of unconfirmed transactions on Bitcoin Cash.
+This proposal introduces a set of Zero-Confirmation Escrow (ZCE) contracts, a payment protocol extension, and transaction relay and mining polices which enable instant, incentive-secure transactions on Bitcoin Cash.

 ## Deployment

-Deployment of this specification does not require network coordination, though sufficient deployment is required before ZCE-secured transactions can be safely accepted as final.
+Deployment of this specification does not require network coordination, though sufficient deployment, per the payee's risk profile, is required before ZCE-secured transactions can be safely accepted by the payee as final.

-ZCE transaction relay & mining policies are recommended for deployment in the November 2021 upgrade.
+ZCE transaction relay & mining policies are proposed for deployment in November 2021.

 ## Background & Motivation

-The Bitcoin Cash ecosystem makes significant use of **zero-confirmation transactions** – transactions which have not yet been included in a block.

-As BCH block sizes are limited well-beyond typical network throughput, practically all transactions are included in the next block after their initial broadcast.
-Additionally, a widely-deployed "first-seen" network relay rule ensures that honest nodes refuse to relay or mine transactions which conflict with any already-seen transactions.
-These properties make unconfirmed BCH transactions reliable enough for many applications, provided precautions are taken to mitigate the risk of payment fraud.

-### Existing Risk-Reduction Strategies

 **Payment fraud** on BCH is most likely to occur before a transaction has been included in a block<sup>1</sup>.
-When the payee receives a zero-confirmation transaction which they expect to be confirmed in the next block, they release the products/services to the payer.
+When the payee receives a transaction which they expect to be confirmed in the next block, they release the products/services to the payer.
 However, when the next block is mined, the payee finds that a conflicting transaction has been included rather than the expected transaction; **the payee never receives the expected payment despite having already released the products/services**.

-Depending on the specific application, payees can utilize a number of existing strategies to reduce the risk of payment fraud.

 <small>